franco954/franco954/README.md

 <p>

-👋 Hello, I'm Franco Alejandro Nuñez, a passionate 23-year-old web programmer based in Buenos Aires, Argentina 🇦🇷.
+👋 I'm Franco Alejandro Nuñez, a passionate 23-year-old web programmer based in Buenos Aires, Argentina 🇦🇷.
 With a specialization in the MERN stack, I have been actively contributing to the tech industry since 2020, currently working as a DevOps Engineer.
 I'm a highly motivated individual with a passion for learning and constantly improving my skills 🚀.
 I enjoy working collaboratively with my peers and receiving feedback to help me grow 👥.

 You can also view my online resume to learn more about my skills and experience: 📝💼 https://franconunezresume.netlify.app/